How to virtually eliminate hunger and homelessness in America before this decade ends:

 Stop associating with churches or any believer who participates in any hunger or homeless program.

-A Bible-hating church that uses congregation funds to corporately give away food and clothing is wicked, and not only are those Bible-hating churches destroying individuals and families with their welfare food lines, they are thieves of the congregation’s tithes.
+A Bible-hating church that uses congregation funds to corporately give away food and clothing is wicked, and not only are those Bible-hating churches destroying individuals and families with their welfare food lines, but they are also thieves of the congregation’s tithes.

 Theft is a crime that should always be prosecuted.
 Churches with food lines that don’t immediately repent of misusing its congregation’s money should be padlocked and those involved should be prosecuted for theft and for harming the poor among us.